 Landscape

 Prior to development the land was, in common with most of our rural landscape, depleted pasture.
-Since gaining planning permission in 2009 residents have transformed the landscape and created a mosaic of diverse ecologies.
+Residents have since transformed the landscape and created a mosaic of diverse ecologies.
 Trackways have been created across the site and water patterns have been carefully mapped and harnessed to retain as much water in the landscape as possible.
 Wild plants and native trees have been planted alongside specific plants chosen for their adaptability and productivity.
-Animal husbandry techniques are employed by residents as a method of managing landscape evolution whilst simultaneously providing meat, dairy and fibre produce.

 Energy and Water